nowakelabs/aparavi_data_suite_mcp/README.md

 6. **`health_check`** - Use to verify system status and API connectivity
 7. **`server_info`** - Use to view server configuration and capabilities

+8. **`manage_tag_definitions`** - Use to manage the global tag registry
+   - Create new tags for classification and organization
+   - List all available tags to see what's already defined
+   - Delete unused tags to keep the registry clean

+9. **`apply_file_tags`** - Use to tag files in bulk operations
+   - Tag files directly by specifying file objects (objectId + instanceId)
+   - Tag files found by AQL queries for efficient bulk operations
+   - Remove tags from files when reorganizing or cleaning up

+10. **`search_files_by_tags`** - Use to find files based on their tags
+    - Search files that have specific tags (include logic)
+    - Exclude files with certain tags (exclude logic)
+    - Combine tag searches with additional AQL filters
+    - Use AND/OR logic for complex tag-based queries

+11. **`tag_workflow_operations`** - Use for complex tagging workflows
+    - Execute common tagging patterns like "find and tag"
+    - Perform bulk retagging operations
+    - Generate tag reports and analytics
+    - Clean up and reorganize tag structures

 **Recommended Workflows:**
 ```
 🆕 New User: guide_start_here → [recommended tool sequence]
 📊 Standard Analysis: run_aparavi_report
 🔧 Custom Analysis: generate_aql_query → validate_aql_query → execute_custom_aql_query
+🏷️ File Tagging: manage_tag_definitions → apply_file_tags → search_files_by_tags
+📋 Tag Management: manage_tag_definitions → tag_workflow_operations
+🔍 Tag-based Search: search_files_by_tags → [analysis or further tagging]
 🚨 Troubleshooting: health_check → [diagnostic steps]
 ```